DjangoGirls/tutorial/en/python_introduction/README.md

 ## Boolean

 Incidentally, you just learned about a new type of object in Python.
-It's called a __Boolean__ -- and it probably is the easiest type there is.
+It's called __Boolean__,  and it is probably the easiest type there is.

 There are only two Boolean objects:
 - True
 - False

-But for Python to understand this, you need to always write it as 'True' (first letter uppercased, with the rest of the letter lowercased). __true, TRUE, tRUE won't work -- only True is correct.__ (The same applies to 'False' as well, of course.)
+But for Python to understand this, you need to always write it as 'True' (first letter uppercased, with the rest of the letter lowercased). __true, TRUE, and tRUE won't work – only True is correct.__ (The same applies to 'False' as well, of course.)

 Booleans can be variables, too!
 See here: